akrbdk/devmap/include/english/questions.md

 `Results`: The customer was very happy with my work, and we managed to fix the issue with their computer.

 ### Tell me about a time when you had to work with someone completely different from you.
-How did you adapt to collaborate better?
+How did you adapt to collaborate better? [&uarr;](#Articles)

 `Situation`: Sure, I always enjoy working with new and different people.
 Usually, because they bring something new to the table.
 At Company CorpX, there was a particularly young developer who was assigned to work with me on a new software development project, and I was to run him through what our typical coding process was like.

 `Task`: It was also my job to get to know him, and find common ground so that we could effectively work together.
 The fact that he was younger wasn’t an issue for me, but because he was completely self-taught, he didn’t know a lot about the industry methodologies we used.

 `Action`: Teaching him everything from scratch would take too much time.
 So, instead, I briefly explained the development process (waterfall model) we were using for that specific project, and taught him how to write tests for our code-base.
 Writing tests is the number 1 way to learn what code does.
 After all, that’s how I got started with development.

 `Results`: I also sat down and helped him go through the material at times, but in the end, he surprised me by how much of a fast-learner he was.
 He just needed a bit of encouragement and guidance.
 Through this approach, he learned our whole routine in less than a week, while most of our new hires needed at least up to 2 weeks.
 In return, I learned a lot about multitasking and time-management from him.
 The whole thing was a win-win situation, and it was all smooth sailing the next time we worked together (which was quite often).

 ### What do you do when your team member refuses to, or just can’t complete their part of the work?
-Give me an example.
+Give me an example. [&uarr;](#Articles)

 `Situation`: There was one co-worker at Company X who was notorious for being bad at deadlines.
 But she would always end up delivering exceptional work, just a few hours (or worse - days) late.
 For some reason, the company was ok with this